yacine-baghli/EMT-TdB-Android/README.md

 ## I - Introduction

 The "TdB" Android application is developed using Android Studio in Java and XML.
 This application consists of several screens (activities), each serving a unique purpose.
+This app connects to a specific website, enabling us to track the car, monitor our performance, and replay races to analyze our energy consumption.

 ## I.a. - Main Activity